SergiyStoyan/CliverRoutines/README.md

 ### How to use:
 Add the following calls in the beginning of the app:

 (optionally) Cliver.Log.Initialize();

+To write to log call either Cliver.Log.Write() or Cliver.Log.Main.Write() or more specific methods.

-Look at some of my recent C# projects to see a live usage example.
+Look at some of my recent C# projects in github to see a live usage example.

 ## Auxiliary routines
 ### Description
 Anything handy that is needed in general development.

 ### How to use:
-Look at some of my recent C# projects to see a live usage example.
+Look at some of my recent C# projects in github to see a live usage example.